Loboc River Cruise

 Balilihan Church

 The bell tower is what greeted us when we dropped by Balilihan Church.
-It had a very green environment and nobody would think the huge building is a church if it weren’t for the cross.
-It looked like a rather modern villa compared to the other churches we saw that day.
+It had a very green environment, and nobody would think the huge building was a church if it weren’t for the cross.
+It looked like a relatively modern villa compared to the other churches we saw that day.

 After crossing out the last church on our list, we finally headed to the heavenly Bluewater Panglao Resort (resort reviews), our official accommodation for the long heritage tour.
 It felt nice checking in smoothly after a long day.

-The staff were all very great people, and my room is so awesome that I wrote an entire article just for it.
-For now, suffice it to say that I couldn’t ask for more in here—the rooms went well with the hospitable, seaside atmosphere of Bohol.
+The staff were great people; my room was so excellent that I wrote an entire article just for it.
+For now, suffice it to say that I couldn’t ask for more here—the rooms went well with Bohol’s hospitable, seaside atmosphere.
 You may contact them at +6338 416 0702 (telephone) and +6998 588 3439 (mobile).
-Their e-mail is [email protected].
+Their e-mail is panglao@bluewater.com.ph.

 Boodle Fight Dinner